ministryofjustice/moj-design-system/app/views/components/rich-text-editor/README.md

   height: 300
 }) }}

+### Customise formatting options

+You can customise the formatting options shown in the toolbar with the `data-moj-rich-text-editor-toolbar` attribute.

+{{ dsExample({
+  name: 'rich-text-editor',
+  example: 'formatting',
+  height: 300
+}) }}

 ## When not to use this component

 Don't use this if the user only needs to send a short, simple message.